openstack/charm-interface-manila-plugin/README.md

 # Manila usage

-This interface is used between the Manila charm (share backend role or all) to provide the manila service user auth details to backend configuraiton charms, and to obtain configuration information that needs to be written into 8 No explicit handler is required to consume this interface in charms that consume this interface.
+This interface is used between the Manila charm (share backend role or all) to provide the manila service user auth details to backend configuration charms, and to obtain configuration information that needs to be written into 8 No explicit handler is required to consume this interface in charms that consume this interface.